tomdns/blog/index.md

     <div class="card_child">
         <div>
         <a href="">Shader Project - Shield Impacts</a><br>
-        A use case of sending an array of values to the shader
+        An use case of sending an array of values to the shader
         </div>
         <div class="card_date">
         September 2019